International Transfer Applicants

 You must submit a complete record of the courses that you have taken and the grades that you have earned in addition to your certificate of completion or diploma, if you have completed your studies at that institution.

-If students have completed more than two semesters of education at their institution, they are required to submit an Official Foreign Credential "Course by Course" Evaluation along with any original documents from their institutions, as stated above.
-Student may use the following services to request official foreign credential evaluations.
+If you have completed more than two semesters of education at their institution, you are required to submit an Official Foreign Credential "Course by Course" Evaluation along with any original documents from their institutions, as stated above.
+You may use the following services to request official foreign credential evaluations.
 Please keep in mind that these services may charge a fee for the official translation and evaluation.

 NOTE: It is not necessary to request an Official Foreign Credential Evaluation if you plan to transfer from an institution with which we have an existing partnership.
 See our list of partner institutions for more information.